ArthurLlew/RenderCube/README.md

 You can turn this off, if you wish to export geometry with different texture atlases in use.
-3) Minecraft uses _'overlapping'_ faces (faces being very close to one another.
-This means that some objects WILL have overlapping faces.
+3) Minecraft uses _'overlapping'_ faces (faces being very close to one another).
 For example, that will happen with grass blocks.
 They have extra outer faces on sides (they hold biome colored layers).
 Such faces will render black.
-In eevee you can fix that by opening the UV editing menu, selecting all faces  that cause the issue (find a place in the texture atlas where one is located and then select all of them in the same place), and separate all of them into another object.
-Then duplicate material for that object and assign material _Blend Mode_ to _Alpha Blend_.
+You can fix it via selecting all faces that cause issue with the help of the _UV Editing_ Blender menu, setting _Transform Orientations_ to _Normal_ (so that all transforms happen along normals), setting _Transform Pivot Point_ to _Individual Origins_ and then finally pressing _G_ and _Z_ (move along Z-axis) to move them away just a bit.
+For me distance 0.0001 works just fine.
 4) Currently, the rendering method does not support mods like _chisel and bits_ which use custom renders.
 5) Some optimization mods (like _entity culling_) that tweak